coleifer/peewee/docs/peewee/api.rst

             ('journal_mode', 'wal'),  # Use write-ahead-log journal mode.
         ))

-    .. py:method:: pragma(key[, value=SENTINEL])
+    .. py:method:: pragma(key[, value=SENTINEL[, permanent=False]])

         :param key: Setting name.
         :param value: New value for the setting (optional).
+        :param permanent: Apply this pragma whenever a connection is opened.

         Execute a PRAGMA query once on the active connection.
 If a value is not specified, then the current value will be returned.

+        If ``permanent`` is specified, then the PRAGMA query will also be executed whenever a new connection is opened, ensuring it is always in-effect.

         .. note::
-            This only affects the current connection.
-If the PRAGMA being executed is not persistent, then it will only be in effect for the lifetime of the connection (or until over-written).
+            By default this only affects the current connection.
+If the PRAGMA being executed is not persistent, then you must specify ``permanent=True`` to ensure the pragma is set on subsequent connections.

     .. py:attribute:: cache_size

-        Get or set the cache_size pragma.
+        Get or set the cache_size pragma for the current connection.

     .. py:attribute:: foreign_keys

-        Get or set the foreign_keys pragma.
+        Get or set the foreign_keys pragma for the current connection.

     .. py:attribute:: journal_mode